Become a

 "Data analyst" is a very broad category of jobs, which includes product, marketing, business and operations.
 Marketing is a specialization within data analytics.
 So while all marketing analysts are data analysts, NOT all data analysts are marketing analysts.

-The same situation follows with paid search analysts.
+The same situation follows with paid media analysts.
 Paid search analysts are a specialization within marketing analytics.
 So while all paid search analysts are marketing analysts, NOT all marketing analysts are paid search analysts.
 And all paid search analysts are also data analysts!

-To recap: Paid Search Analyst is a specialization within marketing analytics, and marketing analytics is a specialization within data analytics.
+To recap: paid search analyst is a specialization within marketing analytics, and marketing analytics is a specialization within data analytics.

 Conclusion